bitflate/bitflate.github.io/_posts/2019-10-21-building-payment-crypto-bitflate-vs-libra.markdown

 ---
 layout: post
-title:  "Building Stablecoin: Bitflate vs. Libra"
+title:  "Building Payment Crypto: Bitflate vs. Libra"
 date:   2019-10-21 17:22:00 -0700
 categories: post
 author: doph
 ---

 *Bitflate is a cryptocurrency with constant inflation of 7%.
-It's designed to be a digital native and decentralized stablecoin.
+It's designed to be a digital native and decentralized payment crypto.
 Price stabilization is done through inflation.*

 *Libra is a cryptocurrency backed by Facebook.
 It is managed and operated by the Libra Association, a membership organization of companies and organizations.*